rogerscuall/multi-vendor-network-workshop/5-brownfield_switches_resource_modules/README.md

 ## Steps

 ### Step 1 - Run the Job-template network_brownfield_resource_modules
+- In this step launch the job template `network_brownfield_resource_module`
-This will run the brownfield.yml playbook to collect configurations as a YAML file.
+* This will run the brownfield.yml playbook to collect configurations as a YAML file.

 ### Step 2 - Inspect your new host_vars
 From the VSCode terminal